 TL;DR

 Modern data-driven applications rarely work with streams in isolation.
-From fraud detection and anomaly monitoring to personalization and IoT, most real-time pipelines require stateful stream processing — logic that depends not only on the current event but also on the history of prior events.
+From fraud detection and anomaly monitoring to personalization and IoT, most real-time pipelines require stateful stream processing, logic that depends not only on the current event but also on the history of prior events.
+Kafka provides a log-based, append-only architecture that ensures each event is durable, ordered, and replayable.

 Stateful processing is powerful, but it’s also complex.
 Distributed systems must maintain consistency, durability, and scalability while keeping latency low.
 Traditionally, this meant deploying heavyweight stream processors or managing external state systems.